Luke-Butcher/ShiftQuickStart/README.md

-# hell
+# ShiftQuickStart
-A collection of .bat files (name is a song reference)
+A collection of .bat files

 # start.bat
 This opens the login pages for